British Rail Class 45

-The British Rail Class 45 or Sulzer Type 4 are diesel locomotives built by British Railways' Derby and Crewe Works between 1960 and 1962.
+The British Rail Class 45 or Sulzer Type 4 are a type of diesel locomotives built by British Railways' Derby and Crewe Works between 1960 and 1962.
 Along with the similar Class 44 and 46 locomotives, they became known as Peaks.

 Technical details

 Engine

 The engine of the Class 45 was a marine-type, slow-revving diesel, a Sulzer 12LDA28B with a bore of 280 mm (hence the 28 in the engine designation) and a stroke of 360 mm.
 This gave 22 L per cylinder, or 264 L for the whole engine.
 The unit was turbocharged and intercooled and gave 2500 hp at 750 rpm.
 The engine was of the double bank type with two parallel banks of 6 cylinders, geared together to a single output shaft.
 Six-cylinder versions of the engine were fitted in the Class 25 locos (amongst others) and eight-cylinder versions in Class 33s.
 Class 45s were the updated versions of the Class 44 locomotives, the latter having a 2300 hp non-intercooled version of the same engine; i.e. the 12LDA28A.
 The later Class 47 had a modified version of the same engine, a 12LDA28C.